Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

     - Setting the color and font styles
     - Laying out the game.
 Currently the game is in the upper left corner it could be moved to center of the screen.
     - Adding a header and footer.
+1. The tutorial uses class based components and `this.state` switch up the tutorial using hooks and `useState`

 ### Deliverable